VT1000

 The VT1000 was a monochrome X Window System computer terminal introduced by Digital Equipment Corporation (DEC) in April 1990.
 The VT1200 replaced the VT1000 later that year, consisting of a code update and a bump in the RAM from 1 to 2 MB.
 All of the VT1000 series communicated with their host computers over Ethernet, supporting TCP/IP as well as DEC's terminal-oriented Local Area Transport (LAT) protocol.
 They also included standard serial ports to allow basic terminal emulation, built into the ROM.

 Apparently unhappy with these VT1000s, DEC released the VT1300 at the same time as the 1200.
-This was essentially a cut-down diskless version of the VAXstation 3100 Model 30, allowing the X Windows code to be downloaded from the host system.
+This was essentially a cut-down diskless version of the VAXstation 3100 Model 30, allowing the X Window System code to be downloaded from the host system.
 An upgraded version of the VT1300 that allowed the host to download programs to the terminal to run them locally was the VTX2000, a concept DEC called an "X workstation".

 History

 Concept

 The VT1000 family developed out of a 1987 study carried out by DEC's VIPS group.
 They studied the use of existing graphics-capable workstations, and found that the vast majority of their users were simply using the workstation to maintain several terminal sessions to a host computer.
 This was wasting the majority of the power of the workstation, which cost tens of thousands of dollars.
-This led to a 1987 project to design a system more suitable to the tasks the users were actually doing, bringing standardized graphics to the users that might actually be used, and lowering the hardware complexity so a basic terminal user might considering buying one.
+This led to a 1987 project to design a system more suitable to the tasks the users were actually doing, bringing standardized graphics to the users that might actually be used, and lowering the hardware complexity so a basic terminal user might consider buying one.